WuBoytH/The-WuBoy-Ultimate-Modpack/README.md

 Thank you for checking out The WuBoy Ultimate Modpack!
+Full modpack last updated 3/16/21.

 IMPORTANT NOTE: This version of the modpack was updated due to the new version of ARCropolis that was released.
 Unfortunately, this means that many fake one-slot mods from the old version of my modpack are unusable, thus I had to make this new version.
-You can still find the old version here: https://github.com/WuBoytH/WuBoyUltimateModpack-OLD
+[You can still find the old version here.] (https://github.com/WuBoytH/WuBoyUltimateModpack-OLD)

-This version of the modpack also has no need for the "Skin Fixes" folder from the previous version.
+Another note, you will now see an Updates folder, which will hold all of the updated files since the previous version.
+I will also be putting the date of the previous full version on the top of the README, so you know what to download.
+I will merge the updates with the rest of the modpack after enough updates.

 Installation:
-First, grab the lastest ARCropolis from https://github.com/Raytwo/ARCropolis/ Drag all of the files (except for README.md and Final Kill Screen Preview.png) into the following directory:
+[Grab the lastest ARCropolis from here.] (https://github.com/Raytwo/ARCropolis/) Drag all of the files (except for README.md and Final Kill Screen Preview.png) into the following directory:
- - atmosphere\contents\01006A800016E000\romfs\arcropolis\workspaces
+ - SD:\ultimate\mods\

-If you have not used ARCropolis since they added the Workspace feature *and* don't see any mods loading, please do the following:

-1. Open Smash Ultimate and go to the main menu.
-2. Open the ZR menu.
-3. Select "Help".
-4. Select "Mode Help"
-5. Select "The WuBoy Ultimate Modpack" in the Workspace Manager.
-6. Restart the game and see the changes!

 If you have a previous version of the modpack installed, please delete the following folders before installing anew:
  - SD:\ultimate\mods\The WuBoy Ultimate Modpack